ahansen03/tennis_seed_performance/README.md

 ## Data Sources + Collection Method

-The first step in collecting usable data for my purposes is to gather it from the Wikipedia pages for each tennis tournament.
+The specific kind of data I sought out was not available in any datasets online, so the first step in this project was to collect it myself.
+The data was collected from the Wikipedia archives for each professional tennis tennis tournament.
 These pages list the seeds and how well they performed in that tournament, as well as several fundamental characteristics of the tournament including surface played on, tournament value, and size of draw.

 Originally, I was collecting the data by hand, but this proved to be tedious and unreliable.
 With the help of AI tools and Python HTML readers such as BeautifulSoup, I was able to automate this process.
 Since the formatting is often inconsistent between these Wikipedia pages, I then screened the results afterwards to ensure the data was complete and accurate.
-Afterwards, I created a variable which indicated if a player withdrew before the tournament, meaning they didn't play any matches and would not provide useful data.
+Afterwards, I created a column which represented wether a player withdrew before the tournament, meaning they didn't play any matches and would not provide useful data.
+Often a player will do this if they have an unforseen injury or illness.

-I wrote a [macro](./MacroScript) that allowed me to find each player’s *adjusted seed*, which is their seed ranking after removing the seeds who withdrew before the tournament started.
-This adjustment ranks players against only active competitors.
+I wrote a [macro](./MacroScript) in Excel that allowed me to find each player’s *adjusted seed*, or their seed ranking after removing the seeds who withdrew prior to their first match.
+An adjusted seed value ranks players against only active competitors.
 The raw data that resulted from this process can be found [here](https://docs.google.com/spreadsheets/d/1Q-vmwI6gNoF-C_xwDSoAolvSXmiG6Af1-6gGYoAU-7I/edit?usp=sharing).

 ## Identifying Upsets

-After collecting the raw data, I wanted to create a boolean that represents whether or not an observation was considered an upset.
+After collecting the complete dataset, I wanted to create a boolean measure representing whether or not an observation was an upset.
 Firstly, this meant keeping only seeds with reasonable expectations for higher performance based on tournament context, excluding those where a loss wouldn't conventionally constitute an upset.
 For example, if the 8 seed in a Grand Slam loses early that would generally be considered an upset, whereas the 8 seed in a 250 level tournament losing early would not be.
-We call the seeds that remain from this process "upsettable seeds", but for the sake of clarity I will just refer to them as "seeds" from now on.
+We call the seeds that remain from this process "upsettable seeds", but for the sake of clarity I will continue to refer to them as "seeds" from now on.

-Without access to historical tennis betting odds, I developed an acceptable metric for what is considered to be an upset.
-A player in a tournament was considered upset if their performance was more than 2 wins away from reaching their expected rounds won based on their adjusted seed value.
-This means that the player severely underperformed, demonstrating that they could not have been beat by a player who they were not expected to beat based on ranking.
+Without access to historical tennis betting odds, I developed an acceptable metric for what generally indicates an upset occurred.
+A player in a tournament was considered upset if their performance was more than 2 wins away from reaching their expected rounds won based on their adjusted seed value (for example, the 1 seed is expected to win the tournament and thus all of the rounds there are, etc.).
+This means that the player significantly underperformed, demonstrating that they could not have been beat by a player who they were not expected to beat based on ranking.
 The intermediate steps are documented in detail in the [Colaboratory file](https://colab.research.google.com/drive/1GCSkMTTcY_qCbacul9bb1TSKv7E0boAz?usp=sharing).

-To provide additional insights, I added a player appearances column which represents how many data points there are for that particular player.
+To provide additional insights, I added a player appearances column which represents how many observations there are for that particular player in the filtered dataset.
 The resulting [expanded data set](https://docs.google.com/spreadsheets/d/1ADziKA-sanMPxB8ABH7TXf9HVaVAK3V8XUj0JIXK_uM/edit?usp=sharing) is particularly useful for filtering Power BI visuals.
 In order to easily make a histogram in Power BI, I also created a [histogram-specific table](https://docs.google.com/spreadsheets/d/1OJNte-aFmfc5PyOiFCanwF82LV0MM0FprKp13VLqOy8/edit?usp=sharing) specifically for that purpose, with one entry per player.
 Both of these spreadsheets are downloadable through the Colaboratory file or Google Sheets links.

 ### Note on Tournament Values

 Classifying tournaments as Grand Slam, Olympics, or Finals was straightforward.
 It is worth noting that determining whether a tournament was a 250, 500, or 1000-level required slightly more subjectivity.
-For this, I referenced both the approximate amount of points granted to the winner of the tournament, the relative frequency of each kind of these tournaments, and the caliber of player that typically enrolled in those tournaments.
+For this, I referenced both the approximate amount of points granted to the winner of the tournament, the relative frequency of each kind of these tournaments, and the caliber of player that typically signed up for those tournaments.

-## Findings and Analysis
+## ATP vs WTA Analysis

 I highly recommend exploring the [interactive Power BI dashboard](https://app.powerbi.com/reportEmbed?reportId=ebd90410-c30f-43b7-8f37-77e73fdd126f&autoAuth=true&ctid=8b1f75d2-b3e9-4b3d-a9f2-0b5fac458a8d) that I created and will be referring to for much of this section.
 There are additional visuals and filters on there that I consider interesting for exploration.
 The blue and orange colors represent the ATP and WTA tours respectively (note that the colors for the surface visuals represent the surface values).